-Airlines are adding new flight routes.
-Here’s what that tells us about summer travel and beyond.
+Airlines are adding flight routes.
+Here’s what it means for summer travel and beyond.

 “The broad swath takeaway has been that domestic flights have largely been a lot cheaper and they were pre-pandemic, but international flights have been about what they were pre-pandemic or more expensive,” Keyes says.

-According to Keyes, that’s because there aren’t as many cheap flights available to popular international destinations like Europe and Southeast Asia as there were before the pandemic.
+According to Keyes, that’s because there aren’t as many cheap flights available to popular international destinations such as Europe and Southeast Asia as there were before the pandemic.

 “The airlines aren’t flying nearly as much capacity to those places,” he says.